MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-feature-overview.md

 - The link is based on availability group technology, while LRS uses log shipping.
 - The link supports SQL Server databases starting with SQL Server 2016, while LRS supports databases starting with SQL Server 2008.
-- The link provides near real-time replication, while LRS has replication every few minutes.
+- The link provides near real-time replication, while LRS replicates every few minutes.
 - Read-only secondaries are available with the link for testing, and offloading workloads, while LRS does not have an accessible read-only secondary.
 - The link only supports private networks, and needs to have a configured point, while LRS uses a public endpoint.
 - The link is not impacted by system updates, or failover (except for a minimum interruption).